 I’m a visual artist specialising in painting, in particular colour-led abstraction.
 I studied painting at the Glasgow School of Art and later as a post-grad at the University of Hull.
 My current work explores colour, gestural mark-making and ideas around abstraction and representation.
 I’ve exhibited nationally, and my work is in several private collections.

-Working across media, Liz has developed ideas through textiles, graphics and fine-art often blurring the lines between the genres.
-Her grounding in the academic skills of drawing and painting allow her to play between techniques and methods, avoiding repetition and predictability in her work.
+Working across media and genres, I have developed ideas through textiles, graphics and fine-art.
+I enjoy being able to move between media and not be bound by any particular one.
+My grounding in the academic skills of drawing and painting allows me to play between techniques and methods, avoiding repetition and predictability in my work.

-If you would like further information about Liz’s work, or are interested in purchasing, collaborating or exhibiting please get in touch.
+If you would like further information – are interested in purchasing, collaborating or exhibiting my work please get in touch.

 B.A. (hons) Drawing and Painting.
 Glasgow School of Art, 1990-1994.

 M.A.
 Painting.
 The University of Hull (Scarborough Campus) 2002-2004.

 Certificate in Further and Adult Education: Portsmouth College, 1999.